securitywithoutborders/guide-to-quick-forensics/windows/autoruns.md

 * **The path :** any program installed in C:\Users is suspicious (often in C:\Users\USERNAME\AppData), C:\Temp is clearly abnormal, most of the programs should be in C:\Program Files or C:\Program Files (x86)

 Common tricks :
-* Many malware will use the Windows program `rundll32.exe` to load the actual malicious file (often a dll file but that can be named otherwise).
+* Many spyware will use the Windows program `rundll32.exe` to load the actual malicious file (often a dll file but that can be named otherwise).
 As rundll32 will be checked on VirusTotal it will avoid the detection

 Example of suspicious entries :
-* The KeyBoy malware creates a Registry Key in `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\shell` with the value `explorer.exe,C:\Windows\system32\rundll32.exe "%LOCALAPPDATA%\cfs.dal" cfsUpdate`
+* The KeyBoy spyware creates a Registry Key in `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\shell` with the value `explorer.exe,C:\Windows\system32\rundll32.exe "%LOCALAPPDATA%\cfs.dal" cfsUpdate`

 ## About VirusTotal